Aryan-Bose/julia-set/README.md

 .
 Support for both Julia and Mandelbrot fractals

 Fractal Explorer is designed for learning, experimentation, creative exploration, and scientific visualization.

+To modify the fractals, try different complex numbers